This is a critical point (actually the whole point)…or…

-The purpose of the whole "audiophile" thing is to make a real connection between your soul and the essence of the music: to be involved.
-It is most certainly not about the chest-beating bragging rights of a 'mine is bigger than yours' mentality of more watts and larger speakers.
-BUT - if you are tapping your foot, rocking your head, hoping the recording never ends, your stereo components forgotten, the music and your brain temporarily fused
+The purpose of the whole “audiophile” thing is to make a real connection between you and the music: to be involved.
+It is most certainly not about the chest-beating bragging rights of a ‘mine is bigger than yours’ mentality of more watts and larger speakers.
+BUT – if you are tapping your foot, rocking your head, hoping the recording never ends, your stereo components forgotten, the music and your brain temporarily fused

 How well each component under review meets this goal determines the rating on the “LP” scale.
 A rating of 10 LPs is awarded to an exceptional component that easily and consistently takes you there.

-Components that earn the 10 LP rating also receive the 10 Audio 'Perfect 10 Award'.
+Components that earn the 10 LP rating receive the 10 Audio ‘Perfect 10 Award’.